 Authority of the Special Committee.
-To enable arms'-length bargaining, the Board delegated to the independent and disinterested directors comprising the Special Committee the power and authority of the Board to make a recommendation concerning, and evaluate, negotiate and document, if necessary, a proposed transaction with LINC and alternatives to the proposed transaction, all to the extent the Special Committee determined that such actions were advisable to Universal's public shareholders.
+The Board delegated to the independent and disinterested directors comprising the Special Committee the power and authority of the Board to make a recommendation concerning, and evaluate, negotiate and document, if necessary, a proposed transaction with LINC and alternatives to the proposed transaction, all to the extent the Special Committee determined that such actions were advisable to Universal's public shareholders.
 The resolutions establishing the Special Committee provided that the Board would not approve the merger without the prior recommendation of the Special Committee.
 The resolutions also provided the Special Committee with broad authority to retain independent advisors.